unicorn-23/GwasWA/README.md

 `gwaswa --step align --cleanfastqdir gwaswaOutput/wgs/clean --refgenome gwaswaOutput/wgs/ref/ref.fa `

-Upon aligning the reference genome with the FASTQ file in the input directory, the resulting `sample.bam` file will be generated in the `gwaswaOutput/wgs/align` directory.
+Upon aligning the reference genome with the FASTQ file in the input directory, the resulting BAM files will be generated in the `gwaswaOutput/wgs/align` directory.

 ## BAM files processing, `--step dealbam`